veggiemonk/awesome-docker/README.md

 # Where to start (Windows)

+- [Docker Quick Tutorial](https://vegibit.com/docker-quick-tutorial/) Introduces you to the official Getting Started tutorial using Windows 10 and Hyper-V.
 - [A Comparative Study of Docker Engine on Windows Server vs Linux Platform](https://collabnix.com/a-comparative-study-of-docker-engine-on-windows-server-vs-linux-platform/) Comparing the feature sets and implementations of Docker on Windows and Linux
 - [Build And Run Your First Docker Windows Server Container](https://www.docker.com/blog/build-your-first-docker-windows-server-container/) Walkthrough installing Docker on Windows 10, building a Docker image and running a Windows container
 - [Docker on Windows behind a firewall](https://toedter.com/2015/05/11/docker-on-windows-behind-a-firewall/) by [@kaitoedter](https://twitter.com/kaitoedter)